xvel/cifar10-tiniest/README.md

 # Tiniest Convolutional Network for CIFAR-10 Dataset with human-level performance

-The model has 97530 trainable parameters and achieves 94.4% test set accuracy (5 run average)
+The model has only 97,530 trainable parameters and reaches 94.4% test set accuracy (5 run average)

 ![network architecture](testacc.png)